shssoichiro/soifunc/README.md

 Chroma is always resized using `Spline36`.

-**If this plugin causes your video to produce a blank output**, see this issue: https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny/issues/14
+**If this filter causes your video to produce a blank output**, see this issue: https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny/issues/14

 #### RetinexDeband